im-Rajat/Websites/README.md

 - TabletWise: Learn About Medicines and Diseases     -    <https://www.tabletwise.net>
 - FaceCheck: Find People Online by Photo     -    <https://facecheck.id>
 - Citizen-centric initiative of Department of Telecommunications    -    <https://sancharsaathi.gov.in/>
+- Instruction to delete your account on a site    -    <https://www.accountkiller.com>

 <hr>